RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 	<li>Use Grid During Dispatch - Selecting this option will set the min battery SoC to 100% when EV is following the schedule or when the tariff is off-peak.
 This can be advantageous as less energy needs to be imported and stored and more is therefore available for export.</li>
 	<li>Prevent Zappi from Draining Battery - Depending on where the Solax CT clamp is positioned it may see Zappi loads.
 Selecting this option prevents the inverter dumping the battery into the EV by setting the Solax SoC to 100% when the EV starts to charge. </li>
 	<li>Export Battery before charging EV - Selecting this option will discharge the Solax Battery to a defined SoC (below) before getting an Octopus schedule (if EV is connected).
 This is useful to load shifters and to users with large EV capacity that also want to export the house battery but also require the house battery to charge during the off peak.</li>
 	<li>Discharge to SoC (before charging EV) - Set the SoC to discharge the house battery to prior to getting an Octopus Schedule.
-Setting this too low could leave you importing peak rate energy if Octopus doesn't schedule to start EV immeadiatley after. </li>
+Setting this too low could leave you importing peak rate energy if Octopus doesn't schedule to start EV immediately after. </li>
 	<li>Daily Battery Export After EV Charge (23:30 - Battery Start Charge Time) - Select this option to export the Solax battery everyday between 23:30 and the start time of the solax battery charge.
 If the EV is charging the export will happen after the EV has finished but not before 23:30.</li>
 	<li>Daily/Forced Discharge SoC - The SoC the automation will aim to hit when discharging daily.
 The same limit is used if the manual discharge option below is left unattended.
 Recommend setting this to 20% or higher.</li>
 	<li>Default Mode After Discharge - The invert mode the automation returns to after a forced discharge. </li>